hareeshn903/iq/terraform/basic.md

 ### 1.What is Terraform and what are its main features?

-Terraform is an open-source Infrastructure as Code (IaC) tool it allows us to define, provision, and manage infrastructure across multiple cloud providers using a declarative configuration language called HCL (HashiCorp Configuration Language).
-Instead of manually configuring resources, Terraform automates the process, making infrastructure consistent, repeatable, and version-controlled.
+Terraform is an Infrastructure as Code (IaC) tool that allows us to define and manage infrastructure using code.
+We describe our desired infrastructure in configuration files, and Terraform figures out what changes are needed to achieve that state and applies them by interacting with cloud providers or other platforms.
+These configuration files are reusable and version-controlled, which makes collaboration easier.
+Terraform provides a consistent workflow to automate the entire infrastructure lifecycle—from low-level resources like compute, storage, and networking to higher-level services like DNS and SaaS integrations.

-* Some of its main features include:
+* main features of Terraform:

 1. **Infrastructure as Code** – We can define infrastructure in configuration files that are human-readable and version-controllable.
 2. **Multi-cloud support** – Works with AWS, Azure, GCP, and on-premises systems via providers.